 Outlier detection attempts to find groupings in your data and then looks for values that are outliers from those groupings.
 Outlier detection is available only for NRQL alerts.

-With multi-location Synthetics alert conditions, you can set up a Synthetics monitor to notify you when a specific number of locations are failing at the same time.
+With multi-location Synthetic monitoring conditions, you can set up a monitor to notify you when a specific number of locations are failing at the same time.

 - Key transaction metrics conditions

-For New Relic APM, you can set up alert conditions for key transactions.
+For APM, you can set up conditions for key transactions.

 - Java instance conditions

-You can set alert thresholds that open a violation when they are breached by any of your Java app's instances' metrics.
+You can set thresholds that open a violation when they are breached by any of your Java app's instance metrics.

 - JVM health metric conditions (Java apps)